DigitalPublishingToolkit/NN09/md/10Rules.md

 The liberal / libertarian model of freedom as independence and self-reliance is finished.
-It may take some time, though, before certain people recover from this insult to humanity and realize that it actually yields new liberty: the positive freedom of connectivity, interaction, and involvement.
+It may take some time, though, before certain people recover from this insult to humanity and realize that it actually yields a new liberty: the positive freedom of connectivity, interaction, and involvement.
 Freedom, however, that comes at the price of greater responsibility.
 In his column ‘Connected’, the computer scientist and internet scholar Jürgen Geuter writes: